aruizdealarcon/ipetikzmod/README.md

 That makes the origin of the textbox to be the center and _not_ the lower left corner, which is the default one.

 ## How to customize it further!

+You can easily edit the following settings:

+-- Shape resize factor (divides coordinates by this number) resFactor = 50

+-- Precision decimals for coordinates and angles roundPrec = 3

+-- word prepended to every color / node name / dash style from IPE -- this allows us to make them customizable and coherent in your LaTeX code myPrepend = "my"

+-- delimiter for node styles e.g. nodeStyleName_large or nodeStyleName_cross
+delimStyle = "_"

+dashPrepend = "Dash"

+-- style added to every \node markings, except for text nodeStyleName = "Node"

+-- all these first colors are substituted with the second one -- e.g. if { "color1", "color2" } is present, then "color1" instances are replaced with "color2"
+substitutionColors = { { "gold", "virtual" }, { "red", "virtual" } }

+-- the drawings with this color will be discarded; use them as axis, rules...
+-- do not replace them in the previous setting! forbiddenColors = { "turquoise" }

+-- new line append for "\draw" use "\n" in that case for more readability, otherwise for more compact code, leave empty "" drawNewLine = ""

+-- ...
+drawIndent = ""